divyaj0403/flower_detection/README.md

 # flower_detection
-Predicted different species of flowers on the length of there petals and sepals using Jupyter notebook code
+Predicted different species of flowers based on the length of their petals and sepals using Jupyter notebook code